sfcta/CountDracula/doc/tables.rst

 street_names Table
 ------------------
 .. todo:: This table of streetnames is for ...?
-.. todo:: why are spaces not in the short_name field?
 .. todo:: is nospace_name = short_name + suffix with spaces removed?
 .. todo:: is street_name = short_name + " " + suffix?
 .. todo:: what about alternative names?